dc-js/dc.js/docs/dc-v4-upgrade-guide.md

    and http://dc-js.github.io/dc.js/examples/stacked-bar.html
    for example.

-- [bower](https://bower.io/) support is being dropped from this version.
+- [bower](https://bower.io/) support is dropped from version 4.0.
+Please use version 3.* for
+   Bower support.